Montzi/Workoutapp/README.md

 ## During the set

-Two things above the controls: the animated figure showing the path the weight travels, and your infographic directly under it with the start, press and lower photos, the muscle map and the mistakes list.
-Movement first, detail underneath.
+Top to bottom: the animated figure, the exercise name, the set counter and progress bar, weight and reps, then the buttons.
+Your infographic sits below all of it.
+Everything you touch mid set is reachable without scrolling past a picture.

 ## Finishing an exercise